rishuatgithub/weather-data-analysis/README.md

 3. The hottest day calculation is based on `MAXIMUM ScreenTemperature` at any site within a region.
 4. The final temperature data result returns all the rows with a `rank` assigned to it.
 It is named `IsHottestRank`.
 5. `IsHottestRank = 1` is the hottest day and region.
+6. Logging is kept to minimal for the purpose of this test.

 ## Output